MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/PD-Transaction-Category.md

 ---
-title: Setup pricing dimensions in Project Service (Dynamics 365 for Project Service) | MicrosoftDocs
+title: Using Transaction Category in PSA as a pricing dimension for Time  | MicrosoftDocs
 description: Introduction to setup of pricing dimensions in project service solution
 author: Rumant
 manager: eichimur